shopware/shopware/src/Docs/_new/2-internals/1-core/20-data-abstraction-layer/060-extensions.md

 $promotions = $product->getExtension('promotions');
 ```

-You can then access your data by getting it from the struct.
+You can then access your data by getting it from the entity.